RotationMatrix/lektor-broken-links/README.md

 ```
 *Example output from building [the test site](https://github.com/RotationMatrix/lektor-broken-links-tests).*

+## External Link Checking

+This plugin can now also check external HTTP links.
+This feature is currently
+disabled by default to preserve your privacy when cloning a new project, but
+this can be enabled by setting `CHECK_EXT_LINKS` to `1`.
+Alternatively, you can
+set it to `ask` to receive a prompt on each run.

 ## Contributing

 Thank you for your interest in this project!
 If you find a bug or have an idea for an awesome new feature please open an issue.